mokhigull/food-market-intelligence-dashboard/README.md

 Built as part of the FAO eLearning Academy Global Youth Contest 2026, this project applies concepts from the FAO course "Strengthening Wholesale Markets in Low- and Middle-Income Countries" to a real, working data tool.
 The course outlines four levers for strengthening wholesale markets — infrastructure, market information systems, governance, and finance/capacity building.
 This dashboard focuses on making the *outcomes* those levers are meant to influence (price stability, trade dependency, food security) visible and comparable across countries, as a starting point for identifying where intervention matters most.

-As a computer science student from Uzbekistan with an interest in AI and data analytics, I wanted to explore how technology can make food system data more accessible for decision-making — even without direct access to market-level infrastructure or governance data.
+As an Economics with Data Science student from Uzbekistan with an interest in AI and data analytics, I wanted to explore how technology can make food system data more accessible for decision-making.

 ## Dashboard Pages & Course Connection